zenml-io/zenml/docs/book/advanced-guide/pipelines/materializers.md

 Optionally, you can choose to overwrite the `extract_metadata()` method to extract custom metadata for all artifacts that were saved by your materializer.
-By default, this will extract the storage size, runtime data type, and string representation of an artifact, but you can overwrite it to track anything you wish.
-E.g., the `zenml.materializers.NumpyMaterializer` overwrites this method to automatically track the `shape`, `dtype`, and some statistical properties of each `np.ndarray` that is saved by it.
+By default, this will only extract the storage size and runtime data type of an artifact, but you can overwrite it to track anything you wish.
+E.g., the `zenml.materializers.NumpyMaterializer` overwrites this method to automatically track the `shape`, `dtype`, and some statistical properties of each `np.ndarray` that it saves.

 {% hint style="info" %}
 If you would like to disable artifact metadata extraction altogether, you can